rrd108/vue-mess-detector/docs/rules/rrd/index.md

 # 💻 rrd Rules

-These ruleset is the most opinionated with rules that are not part of the _offical_ Vue style guide.
+These ruleset is the most opinionated with rules that are not part of the _official_ Vue style guide.
 They are based on the experience of this repo owner and are meant to help you write better Vue code.

 - [Amount of Comments](./amount-of-comments.md)
 - [Big v-if](./big-vif.md)